RommelTJ/docker_and_kubernetes_notes/complete_guide/s07-deployment-using-aws/01_CI_and_deployments_with_AWS.md

 * Build our image using Dockerfile.dev
 * Tell Travis how to run our test suite
 * Tell Travis how to deploy our code to AWS.

+# A Touch More Travis Setup

+See `.travis.yml` script section.